Where was Frankenstein filmed? The house and all the filming locations

 Rainy book market in St Giles’ Cathedral

-The rainy book market where Victor follows Elizabeth (played by Mia Goth) was filmed on the east side of St Giles’ Cathedral.
+The rainy book market where Victor follows Elizabeth (played by Mia Goth) was filmed in the square on the east side of St Giles’ Cathedral.

 Image courtesy of Netflix - Map